Good will is a prerequisite, but it alone is not enough.

 The economy was essentially based on agriculture, handicrafts and trade, with some mining and some manufactures; often shaken by wars, crop failures, famine and epidemics.
 Above all, human labor was important, and the many serfs had a status only marginally better than the slaves of antiquity once had.

-The population, which declined sharply due to the Thirty Years' War (1618-1648)[i] slowly gained weight and often did not know how to feed herself.[ii]
+The population in Central Europe declined sharply as a result of the Thirty Years' War (1618-1648)[i] slowly gained weight and often did not know how to feed herself.[ii]

-Some relief came from long-distance trade in colonial countries such as England, France, the Netherlands and Spain.
-These states were able to send part of their growing population overseas and exploit their colonies.
+Some relief came from long-distance trade in colonial countries such as England, France, the Netherlands, Portugal and Spain.
+These states were able to send part of their growing populations overseas and exploit their colonies.

 Only the industrial revolution, which began in England in the middle of the 18th century, was able to shift the energy boundaries and initiate a previously unimaginable economic growth.

 Despite many difficulties, the Habsburg Empire under Maria Theresa afforded itself a bloated, luxurious court following Spanish, Roman and French models: